An interest in God, meta-physics, and religion dominated Tessa's life for half a century. A decade ago she walked away to become an atheist.

 The Mythology Behind Chinese Astrology

 The Chinese Astrological year is determined according to the moon and the sun.
-It is, therefore on a different date every year.
-It is a time of great celebration and partying, and it is during this period that everybody begins to look at what the next year brings.
+At the end of the moon cycle, when the new moon cycle begins, the Chinese celebrate the Chinese New Year.
+It is on a different date every year and is a time of great celebration and partying, and it is during this period that everybody begins to look at what the next year brings.
 The Chinese will also determine which year their children will be born in, and they will try for the year of the dragon which is supposed to be the most auspicious year.

 You now have a basic understanding of the Chinese Zodiac.